ruppin/TheMatrix/README.md

   --verbose
 ```

-**Why use this command?**
+**How it works:**
-- ✅ More reliable - doesn't depend on GitLab's parent_id filter (which may not work correctly)
+- ✅ Fetches all epics upfront from specified groups
-- ✅ Better for multi-group hierarchies
+- ✅ Builds hierarchy in-memory using parent_epic_id relationships
-- ✅ Fewer API calls
+- ✅ Supports multi-group hierarchies
-- ✅ Easier to debug
+- ✅ Fewer API calls than recursive fetching

 **Options:**
 - `--group-ids`: Comma-separated list of group IDs to fetch epics from (required)